AMReX-Astro/Castro/paper/paper.md

 library and is largely written in C++ with a few Fortran compute kernels.
 AMR levels are advanced at their own timestep (subcycling) and jumps by factors of 2 and 4 are supported between levels.
-We use MPI to distribute AMR grids across nodes and using logical tiling with OpenMP to divide a grid across threads for manycore machines or CUDA to spread the work across GPU threads on GPU-based machines.
-All of the core physics can run on GPUs (CTU hydro, CT-CTU MHD, self-gravity, diffusion, reactions) and has been shown to scale well to 1000s of GPUs [@castro_2019] and 100,000s of CPUs [@castro_2017].
-For performance portability, the same compute kernel is used for CPUs or GPUs, using lambda-capturing for C++ kernels.
+We use MPI to distribute AMR grids across nodes and use logical tiling with OpenMP to divide a grid across threads for multi-core CPU machines (exposing coarse-grained parallelism) or CUDA to spread the work across GPU threads on GPU-based machines (fine-grained parallelism).
+All of the core physics can run on GPUs and has been shown to scale well to thousands of GPUs [@castro_2019] and hundreds of thousands of CPU cores [@castro_2017].
+For performance portability, we use the same source code for both CPUs and GPUs, and implement our parallel loops in an abstraction layer provided by AMReX.
+An abstract parallel for loop accepts as arguments a range of indices and the body of the loop to execute for a given index, and the AMReX backend dispatches the work appropriately (e.g. one zone per GPU thread).
+This strategy is similar to the way the Kokkos [@Kokkos] and RAJA [@RAJA] abstraction models provide performance portability in C++.

 While there are a number of astrophysical hydrodynamics simulation codes, Castro offers a few unique features.
 The original motivation for developing